civol/HDLRuby/README.md

   end ).at(clk.posedge)
 ```

-#### Insertion of statements at the beginning of a block
+#### Insertion of Statements at the Beginning of a Block

-By default, the statements of a  block are added in order of appearance in the code.
-However, it is also possible to insert statements at the top of the current block using the unshift command within a block as follows:
+By default, statements in a block are added in the order in which they appear in the code.
+However, it is also possible to insert statements at the beginning of the current block using the `unshift` command, as follows:

 ```ruby
 unshift do